-- The NRC's management of human capital, to include training and development programs, knowledge management, and recruiting and retention activities; - The NRC's response to complaints or incidents related to a chilled work environment; - The NRC's financial management practices to include development and collection of fees, grant awards, and budget processes; - The fair presentation of the NRC's financial statements; - The NRC's development, implementation, and lifecycle management of information technology tools and systems; - Internal/external stakeholders' concerns and allegations related to human capital, procurement, financial management, and information technology; - The NRC's management of administrative functions, such as training, procurement, property, and facilities; - The efficiency and effectiveness of the NRC's management of changes caused by internal and external factors; - The NRC's activities and their effectiveness in fostering an environment where corporate management issues can be raised without fear of retaliation; - The NRC's efforts to address stakeholder and staff corporate management concerns, including those expressed as non-concurrences and differing professional opinions, related to human capital, procurement, and information technology; and, - The NRC's readiness and response to future pandemics and other longterm disruption.
+- Management of human capital, to include training and development programs, knowledge management, and recruiting and retention activities; - Financial management practices, to include development and collection of fees and budget processes; - Responses to complaints or incidents related to a chilled work environment; - Presentation of its financial statements;

+- Development, implementation, and life cycle management of information technology tools and systems; - Responses to internal/external stakeholders' concerns and allegations related to human capital, procurement, financial management, and information technology; - Management of administrative functions, such as training, procurement, property, and facilities; - Management of changes caused by internal and external factors; - Efforts to foster an environment in which corporate management issues can be raised without fear of retaliation; - Efforts to address stakeholder and staff corporate management concerns, including those expressed as non-concurrences and DPOs, related to human capital, procurement, and information technology; and, - Readiness for and, as applicable, responses to any future pandemics or other long-term disruptions.

-Strategy 3.2: Identify infrastructure risks (e.g., physical, personnel and cyber security), and conduct audits and/or investigations that lead to NRC program and operational improvements.
+Strategy 3.2: Identify infrastructure risks, such as physical, personnel, and cybersecurity risks, and conduct audits, evaluations, and/or investigations that lead to NRC program and operational improvements.